processing/pr05-grant/README.md

 A total of five (5) candidates will be invited to join our 2024 cohort.
 Selected candidates will receive a $10,000 grant to allow them to spend 200 hours over a period of 4 months on their contributions.

 ### Projects
-Participants will choose from a predefined list of self-contained projects that can be completed under mentorship.
+Participants will choose from a predefined list of projects that can be completed under mentorship.
 In the spirit of our first program's theme "New Beginnings", we have assembled a curated list of projects selected for their potential to solidify and expand the foundations of Processing and p5.js.
 Each project will be mentored by a developer/contributor experienced in this specific area.

 👉 ✨[**2024 `pr05` Project List**](https://github.com/processing/pr05-grant/wiki/2024-Project-List-for-%60pr05%60-=-Processing-Foundation-Software-Development-Grant)✨ 👈